Jannik-Schilling/generate_swmm_inp/README.md

 ## Funding
 -	First versions of this plugin have been developed within the project PROSPER-RO, funded by BMBF, grant number 033L212
--	New features and bugfixes (since version 0.32) have been added within the project OSWeGe (<https://oswege.auf.uni-rostock.de/>), funded by BMUV (German Federal Ministry for the Environment, Nature Conservation, Nuclear Safety and Consumer Protection), grant number 67DAS263.
+-	Additional features and bugfixes (versions 0.32 to 0.39) have been added within the project OSWeGe (<https://oswege.auf.uni-rostock.de/>), funded by BMUV (German Federal Ministry for the Environment, Nature Conservation, Nuclear Safety and Consumer Protection), grant number 67DAS263.